FD FeeDeck

 Open the tool that matches the failure mode in the order

 If the order looks strong but the payout feels weak, start with the marketplace stack.
-If operations are the blind spot, move into landed cost and 3PL before you blame traffic.
+If operations are the blind spot, move into shipping, returns, landed cost, inventory, and 3PL before you blame traffic.